Overcoming alcohol dependency: How hypnotherapy and CBT can help

 • Reshaping thought processes - Asking the right questions to reframe thoughts and responses related to drinking.

 Once these patterns are identified, hypnosis becomes even more effective, as we are more certain of what we are dealing with.
-We can use hypnosis alongside CBT in order to challenge and reframe negative thoughts and change the client's belief system, replacing unhelpful thoughts with evidence-based thinking.
+We can use hypnosis alongside CBT to challenge and reframe negative thoughts and change the client's belief system, replacing unhelpful thoughts with evidence-based thinking.

 Craving management and relapse prevention

-Alongside these two methodologies, mindfulness can be incorporated to provide stress management techniques, and help the client to cope with situations where they are exposed to alcohol but might normally struggle to say 'no'.
+Alongside these two methodologies, mindfulness can be incorporated to provide stress management techniques and help the client to cope with situations where they are exposed to alcohol but might normally struggle to say 'no'.

 To conclude any treatment, which could take quite some time (we are talking months and months), we would start looking at craving management and relapse prevention planning.
-We would start by using distraction techniques to carry out alternative activities in order to not drink at an event for instance.
+We would start by using distraction techniques to carry out alternative activities in order not to drink at an event, for instance.

 Luckily, and whilst not suitable for everyone, there is a wide range of alcohol-free drinks now available that make it socially more acceptable to 'drink' without actually consuming alcohol, whether that's alcohol-free beer or other alcohol-free drinks that can be substituted for common alcoholic drinks.
 In line with the above, we look at early warning signs of relapse and plan for how to handle situations that might occur, preparing the client for the eventuality.